 Megestrol acetate is not intended for prophylactic use to avoid weight loss.

-Therapy with Megestrol acetate oral suspension for weight loss should only be instituted after treatable causes of weight loss are sought and addressed.
+Therapy with Megestrol Acetate Oral Suspension, USP for weight loss should only be instituted after treatable causes of weight loss are sought and addressed.
 These treatable causes include possible malignancies, systemic infections, gastrointestinal disorders affecting absorption, endocrine disease and renal or psychiatric diseases.